-• CAVAT published a child safety research report, using data from ANT, that it used as evidence to advocate for

-• It organized a public event at the national congress to present its findings and call for the amendments.
-The event

-· Fafo Gavilanez, President of the Commission, was subsequently appointed as the president of the national
+- CAVAT published a child safety research report, using data from ANT, that it used as evidence to advocate for amendments to the national traffic act. - It organized a public event at the national congress to present its findings and call for the amendments.
+The event was aimed at the road safety agency, the Ministry of Transport and Public Works, and legislators, including the commission members, and involved media.
+This event was the trigger for the commission to expand its scope. - Fafo Gavilanez, President of the Commission, was subsequently appointed as the president of the national assembly.
+This enabled her to further accelerate progress of the amendments to the law through the assembly.

-• Understand how your legal and legislative process works and use it to target the right decision makers and the

-• Working together with other civil society organizations can help a lot.
-It broadens your message and strengthens
+- Understand how your legal and legislative process works and use it to target the right decision makers and the right routes to achieve your advocacy goals. - Working together with other civil society organizations can help a lot.
+It broadens your message and strengthens your advocacy goals.